September 2014

 An owl calls as we climb high up into the Sierra.
 A lovely day’s walking in wild hilly country, ignoring the blue arrows that waymark the route to Fatima and paying heed only to the yellow arrows that will guide us along the Camino Portugues to Santiago.

 Orchids and thyme and the first autumn crocus flowers.
 Olive groves with gnarled, ancient trees and cork oaks inscribed with the year of their last harvest.
 Sap being collected from pine trees in funnel-shaped vessels.
 When the economic crisis hit hard and unemployment in the cities escalated, rural villages that had been in decline for decades were buoyed by people returning to their roots to make a humble but certain living in laborious enterprises like pine resin harvesting.
-The resin is in demand by the pharmaceutical industry, its naturalness deemed to be of value in a world concerned by synthetic substitutes.
+The resin is in demand by the pharmaceutical industry, its naturalness of value in a world concerned by synthetic substitutes.

 We hear the occasional gunshot boom of Sunday hunters and stop for a mid-morning coffee at the market town of Ansiăo, quiet when we arrive but soon bustling as the streets and cafes fill with the after-mass crowd dressed in their Sunday best (making us in our worn, grubby, walking clothes look even shabbier).
 Later on, at a bar in Alvorge, we chat to a table of English expatriates, retired and enjoying a lifestyle here that would be out of their reach in England.

 We arrive in Rabaçal early enough to join a walking tour of a 4th-century Roman farm, excavated only in 1984.
-Afterwards, we take in the town’s Museo Romano and talk to its resident archaeologist, not only of the Roman history of the area but also of the socio-political issues impacting modern-day Portugal.
+Afterwards, we take in the town’s Museo Romano and talk to its resident archaeologist, not only about the Roman history of the area but also the socio-political issues impacting modern-day Portugal.
 According to her, during Salazar’s regime, the people who fled Portugal were farm and factory workers.
 Now, she says, Portugal is losing its brightest and best young people.
 They are highly educated by the state and then, with the blessing of the current government and to the despair of concerned Portuguese, they leave en masse for professional careers in England.

 Rabaçal → Coimbra (29.5 km)